-- Mailed offers where customers are asked to complete an included energy survey and mail it back to Duke Energy or complete the same survey online.
-Customers mailing the energy survey receive their PER in the mail and those completing it online receive their PER online as a printable PDF document. - Online offers to our customers that have signed into Duke Energy's Services (OLS) bill pay and view environment.
-Online participants complete their energy survey online get their PER online as a printable PDF. - O Home Energy House Call (HEHC) is a free in-home assessment designed to help our customers learn about home energy usage and how to save on monthly bills.
+- A mailed offer where customers are asked to complete an included energy survey and mail it back to Duke Energy or complete the same survey online.
+Customers mailing the energy survey receive their PER in the mail and those completing it online receive their PER online as a printable PDF document. - An online offer to our customers that have signed into our Online Services (OLS) bill pay and view environment.
+Online participants complete their energy survey online get their PER online as a printable PDF. - Home Energy House Call (HEHC) is a free in-home assessment designed to help our customers learn about home energy usage and how to save on monthly bills.
 The program provides personalized information unique to the customer's home and energy practices.
 An energy specialist visits the customer's home to analyze the total home energy usage and to pinpoint energy saving opportunities.
 An energy specialist will also explain how to improve the heating and cooling comfort levels, check for air leaks, examine insulation levels, review appliances, help the customer preserve the environment for the future and keep electric costs low.
 A customized report is prepared, explaining the steps the customer can take to increase efficiency.
 As a part of the Home Energy House Call program, customers receive an Energy Efficiency Starter Kit.
-At the request of the customer, the energy specialist can install the efficiency items to allow the customer to begin saving immediately. - Low Income Energy Efficiency and Weatherization Program: The purpose of this program is to assist low income residential customers with energy efficiency measures to reduce energy usage through energy efficiency kits or through assistance in the cost of energy efficient equipment or weatherization measures. - Energy Efficiency Education Program for Schools: The purpose of this program is to educate students about sources of energy and energy efficiency in homes and schools through a curriculum provided to public and private schools.
-This curriculum includes lesson plans, energy efficiency materials, and energy audits.
+At the request of the customer, the energy specialist can install the efficiency items to allow the customer to begin saving immediately. - Low Income Energy Efficiency and Weatherization Program: The purpose of this program is to assist low income residential customers with demand-side management measures to reduce energy usage through energy efficiency kits or through assistance in the cost of equipment or weatherization measures. - Energy Efficiency Education Program for Schools: The purpose of this program is to educate students about sources of energy and energy efficiency in homes and schools through a curriculum provided to public and private schools.
+This curriculum includes lesson plans, energy efficiency materials, and energy audits. - Residential Smart \$aver® Energy Efficient Products Program: The Smart \$aver® Program provides incentives to residential customers who purchase energy-efficient equipment.
+The program has two components CFLs and high-efficiency air conditioning equipment. - The CFL program is designed to offer incentives to customers and increase energy efficiency by installing CFLs in high use fixtures in the home.
+The incentives have been offered in a variety of ways.
+The first deployment of this program distributed free coupons to be redeemed by the customer at a variety of retail stores.
+Later deployments used business reply cards and a web-based on-demand ordering tool where CFLs are shipped directly to the customer's home.